Tale of Tales: Pico Iyer Goes Into the Blue

 Pico Iyer’s Tale of Tales: Pico Iyer Goes Into the Blue is part of a series commissioned by Silversea Cruises to chronicle a world cruise through the eyes of some of the world’s best writers, photographers and visual artists.

 This anthology celebrates all those who were part of the extraordinary 2019 World Cruise.
-Those who travelled further into the world to discover its beauty.
+Those who traveled farther into the world to discover its beauty.
 Those who were fascinated, amazed and delighted by the stories they encountered – the stories they shared – and the story they created.

 Three small figures huddled under umbrellas as a furious wind tried to tear their protection out of their hands.
 The largely festive buildings along the shore were smudged into a no-color haze.
 For 17 days, California had been enjoying radiant skies and Tahitian blue seas, as if midsummer had abruptly hijacked midwinter.
 But now the downpours that many had been praying for were erasing everything, and all we could see were thick walls of gray.

-“Nothing to see but sea,” quipped John, the passenger beside me, as our bus hydroplaned through the streets of central San Francisco towards Silver Whisper.
+“Nothing to see but sea,” said John, the passenger beside me, as our bus hydroplaned through the streets of central San Francisco toward Silver Whisper.
 “For seven days!”
-Eight, actually; or maybe nine, as Captain Destefano, warned of storms that might pursue us for a hundred hours across the Pacific, wisely chose to delay our departure till the following morning.
+Eight, actually; or maybe nine, as Captain Destefano, warned us of storms that might pursue us for a hundred hours across the Pacific, wisely chose to delay our departure till the following morning.

 My job on the ship was to be the first of nine special guests for “Tale of Tales,” diverting my fellow passengers with vignettes from my trips to Yemen and North Korea and Iran.
 But even before we’d boarded Silver Whisper, I’d learned an essential lesson: the true tellers of tales on this craft would be my fellow passengers.

-At the Bon Voyage dinner in San Francisco, the elegant Czech lady next to me began reminiscing about her life growing up in Belgium and South America – after arriving on a train platform in Austria at the age of five with just one suitcase in hand and nowhere to go; the man across from us was talking of his home in Marrakesh.
+At the Bon Voyage dinner in San Francisco, the elegant Czech woman next to me began reminiscing about her life growing up in Belgium and South America – after arriving on a train platform in Austria at the age of 5 with just one suitcase in hand and nowhere to go; the man across from us was talking of his home in Marrakech.

-These veterans of World Cruises were swapping names of atolls and ports that might have been places on the moon to me; one person was describing staying on Marlon Brando’s private island, while others were assessing the scuba-diving in the Seychelles.
+These veterans of World Cruises were swapping names of atolls and ports that might have been places on the moon to me; one person was describing staying on Marlon Brando’s private island; others were assessing the scuba-diving in the Seychelles.

-They had been circumnavigating the globe for years, for 8 or 10 months of every year.
+They had been circumnavigating the globe for years, for eight or 10 months of every year.
 “What did you see in Antarctica?”
 I asked one.
 “Oh,” she said softly, “just whales and penguins and glaciers.”
-Then she caught herself, and remembered: when she’d told her kids back in Manila about what she’d seen, they marveled as if listening to Marco Polo.
+Then she caught herself, and remembered: When she’d told her kids back in Manila about what she’d seen, they marveled as if listening to Marco Polo.